ixiaopan/blog/content/post/linear-regression-01.md

-Therefore, a smaller RSE indicates that our model fit the data well.
+A smaller RSE indicates that our model fit the data well.
 However, RSE is measured in the unit of $Y$.
 For some data sets, RSE would be small, e.g $3.2$.
 But for other data sets, it would be very large, e.g $1200$.
 So it's a bit confusing.
-That's why $R^2$ comes. $R^2$ measures the fraction of variance explained, so it's independent of the unit of $Y$.
+That's why $R^2$ comes. $R^2$ measures the fraction of variance explained, which is independent of the unit of $Y$.